-Captain – G Parr
+Captain – George Parr

-During the 1840s, a rudimentary County Club was struggling to life from the structure of the Nottingham Old Club, but by leaving Nottingham in 1846 and effectively taking the best players with him, William Clarke all but assassinated the delicate plant and, for a decade, it came to life only at irregular intervals.
+During the 1840s, a rudimentary County Club was struggling to rise from the structure of the Nottingham Old Club, but by leaving Nottingham in 1846 and taking the best players with him, William Clarke all but killed off the delicate plant and, for a decade, it came to life only at irregular intervals.

 Johnson was generous both with his time and his money.
 It is probably no coincidence that the tenancy of the Trent Bridge Inn and its cricket ground changed hands in 1858/59.
-Mr Wildey, who had taken over when John Chapman decided to move to Gainsborough and set up as a vet, seems to have had little interest in cricket but the jovial Joseph Hickling, if not much of a player – he seems to have been almost as broad as he was high – used to umpire in local matches and at least co-operated with John Johnson in improving the ground and its facilities.
+Mr Wildey, who had taken over when John Chapman decided to move to Gainsborough and set up as a vet, seems to have had little interest in cricket.
+But his successor, the jovial Joseph Hickling, if not much of a player – he seems to have been almost as broad as he was high – used to umpire in local matches and at least co-operated with John Johnson in improving the ground and its facilities.

 The Notts team travelled directly from Sheffield to London, where they beat Surrey by 15 runs in a very low scoring match which lasted two days, no batsman reaching 30 and the highest of the four team totals being 107.
 John Jackson received some well deserved ‘talent’ money for his 9-49 in 35 overs in the second innings, which gave him 15-73 in the match.
 Fred Lillywhite commented: 'this exciting contest brought together an immense assemblage of spectators, and a very fine display of cricket ensued, particularly interesting during the two hours previous to the conclusion of the game’.

 After such a close match the return at Trent Bridge was anticipated with much enthusiasm.
 The match was staged through the enterprise of Mr Johnson, but the report states that George Parr, after receiving an amount in subscriptions, took the remaining responsibility and must have realised a fair sum, as the weather was favourable and the match continued up to Saturday evening – matches were nearly always arranged as Monday, Tuesday and Wednesday or Thursday, Friday and Saturday fixtures.